sha1n/bert/README.md

 - `--pipe-stdout` and `--pipe-stderr` - pipe the standard out and err of executed benchmark commands respectively, to standard err.
 - `--silent` or `-s` - sets the logging level to the lowest level possible, which includes only fatal errors.
 That is a softer version of `2>/dev/null` and should be preferred in general.
 - `--debug` or `-d` - sets the logging level to the highest possible level, for troubleshooting.

+## Shell Completion Scripts
+`bert` comes with completion scripts for `zsh`, `bash`, `fish` and `PowerShell`.
+When installed with [brew](#install-from-a-homebrew-tap) completions scripts are automatically installed to the appropriate location, otherwise the scripts can be found in the tar-ball version of the released binaries.

 ## Alternatives
 Before developing `bert` I looked into the following tools.
 Both target similar use-cases, but with different focus.